MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 - Pricing: $0.02 per 10 millisecond increment of job execution time
 ### Pricing

-[**Rigetti's**](https://rigetti.com) pricing model is simple.

-Rigetti's simulator, [**Quantum Virtual Machine (QVM)**] ([https://pyquil-docs.rigetti.com/en/1.9/qvm.html]) is free for all users.

-Rigetti's live quantum processors, Aspen-11 and Aspen-M-2, are billed by job execution time only: $0.02 per 10 millisecond increment.
-There is no added charge per job, per shot, or per gate.

-All new Azure Quantum customers benefit from $500 (USD) free Azure Quantum credits to use specifically for Rigetti target(s).
-To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

-In addition to the Azure Quantum Credits plan, Rigetti offers a pay-as-you-go plan for live quantum processors, so you pay only for what you use.
+To see Rigetti's billing plan, visit [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

 ## Input Format

 ### Quil

 All Rigetti targets accept the `rigetti.quil.v1` input format, which is the text of a [Quil] program.
 By default, the program will be compiled using [quilc] before running.
-However, [quilc] does not support the pulse level control features ([Quil-T]), so if you want to use those features you must provide a [Native Quil] program (also containing [Quil-T]) as input and specify the `skipQuilc` input parameter.
+However, quilc does not support the pulse level control features ([Quil-T]), so if you want to use those features you must provide a [Native Quil] program (also containing Quil-T) as input and specify the input parameter `skipQuilc: true`.

-To make constructing a [Quil] program easier, you can use [`pyQuil`] along with the [`pyquil-for-azure-quantum`] package.
-Without this package, [`pyQuil`] can be used to _construct_ Quil programs but not submit them to Microsoft Azure.
+To make constructing a Quil program easier, you can use [`pyQuil`] along with the [`pyquil-for-azure-quantum`] package.
+Without this package, `pyQuil` can be used to _construct_ Quil programs but not submit them to Azure Quantum.

 ### QIR

-All Rigetti **hardware** (i.e. live) targets support execution of QIR compliant with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.
+All Rigetti **hardware**, that is, live QPU targets, support the execution of QIR compliant jobs with the [QIR Base Profile, v1](https://github.com/qir-alliance/qir-spec) as `rigetti.qir.v1`.

 ### Selecting the Right Input Format